Doomlazer/Space-Quest-V-Voice-Acting-Mod/README.md

 ### Adding missing voicing acting

-* Changed `global90` from 1 to 3 (b0001 text, b0010 voice, bit flags).
-NOTE: This change doesn't seem to do anything in DOSBOX and overriding the audio settings to both audio and text in ScummVM does not show text (which is required for multiple choice selection).
+* Changed `global90` from 1 to 3 (flags `b0001` = text, `b0010` = voice).
+NOTE: Changing this value doesn't seem to do anything in DOSBOX.
+Overriding the audio settings to use both audio and text in ScummVM fails to show the text boxes, which is required for selecting branching dialog.
 * Added voice acting to death room message types. (deathRoom)
 * Added voice acting to captain's log and bridge simulator in the introduction (rm104).
 * Added voice acting to ending congratulation scene (rm1041).